Best Guide to Albufeira, Algarve 2024

 Explore on 4 wheels: Off-roading in the Algarve is great fun and a good way to see the countryside.
 There are a number of companies offering off road jeep safaris and drive-yourself buggy and quad bike tours.

 Get active: Play at being Tarzan on the Luso Aventure Park outdoor tree-top obstacle course plus a paintball battle field equals a few hours of fabulous fun for the kids, and adults too!

-Go clubbing: If you walk down The Strip at night, you’ll find out just how easy it is to fall under the spell of Albufeira’s neon lights and vibrant atmosphere.
-This is the heart of city’s nightlife with an abundance of clubs and bars which cater for every taste in dance music.
-Remember, you’re never too old in Albufeira!
+Go clubbing: If you walk down The Strip at night, you'll find out just how easy it is to fall under the spell of Albufeira's neon lights and vibrant atmosphere.
+This is the heart of city's nightlife with an abundance of clubs and bars which cater for every taste in dance music.
+Check out KISS Club, Liberto's and Matt's Bar - all iconic Albufeira nightlife spots.

 Get in the swing of things: If golf's your bag, there's a choice of three excellent golf courses around Albufeira: Salgados Golf Course, Balaia Golf Village and Pine Cliffs Golf & Country Club.